-- 107.1 The Director of PEP Club shall be responsible for coordinating activities to promote the overall image of the Universities. - 107.2 The Director of PEP Club shall serve as the Chair of the PEP Club and encourage student to participation. - 107.3 The Director of PEP Club shall increase student moral and attendance at all sporting events - 107.4 The Director of PEP Club shall to help bridge the gap between faculty, staff administration and students. - 107.5 The Director of PEP shall directly responsible for the WILDCAT MASCOT and approving all of his/her appearances in conjunction with the SGA President and the University's Director of Student Activities. - 107.6 The Director of PEP Club shall in addition perform duties as delegated by the Student Government Association President
+- 109.1 The Student Spirit Coordinator shall be responsible for coordinating activities to promote the overall image of the Universities. - 109.2 The Student Spirit Coordinator shall serve as the President of the Student Spirit Union (Pep Squad) and encourage students to participate. - 109.3 The Student Spirit Coordinator shall increase student moral and attendance at all sporting events. - 109.4 The Student Spirit Coordinator shall help bridge the gap between faculty, staff administration and students. - 109.5 The Student Spirit Coordinator shall directly be responsible for the WILDCAT MASCOT and approving all of his/her appearances in conjunction with the SGA President and the University's Director of Student Affairs. - 109.6 The Student Spirit Coordinator shall in addition perform duties as delegated by the Student Government Association President.